 On its own, formal training simply does not hit the mark.
-Human Resources and L&D professionals should rather provide learning opportunities that encourage collaboration amongst peers, and learning new skills in the flow of work/on the job in addition to formal training.
+Human Resources and L&D professionals should rather provide learning opportunities that encourage blended learning and collaboration amongst peers and learning new skills in the flow of work/on the job in addition to formal training.

 With everything from targeted advertisements, to personalized Netflix recommendations, we are used to feeling accommodated to.
 If learning content is not personalized and tailored to different learning styles and job specifications, you won’t have highly engaged learners or even an audience motivated to hit play in the first place.

 In that same school of thought, with most of the world’s resources being accessible on laptops, lablets, and mobile devices, a learning platform should be too.
 Learning programs that are presented from binders or solely powerpoints are entirely unrealistic at this point – if we expect to compete for our learners’ attention, we need to feed them what already feels familiar.

 Repeating the cycle (low engagement): Whether it’s realizing we do not have effective onboarding or trying to force our people to take their compliance, most of us have been guilty at some point of perpetuating low employee engagement.
 The most unfortunate truth here is that there are few bigger wastes of resources than training that harbors low engagement.

 In this report, Gallup identifies that “highly engaged business units result in 21% greater profitability”.
 They explain that because these employees are more process driven, productive, and attentive to customers, all of these behaviors drive up profitability.